 Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-Earlier this year, China extended their Golden week celebrations in an effort to curb the virus’ spread across the country.
+Earlier in 2020, China extended their Golden week celebrations in an effort to curb the virus’ spread across the country.
 Starting from those extensions, global eCommerce supply chains have been disrupted with many companies running low or even running out of inventory.

 Even after factories in China reopened, the continued spread of the virus led to increasing instances of border closures and lockdowns, severely affecting air travel3.
 A sizable amount of cargo is transported via the bellyhold of passenger aircraft, and the reduction of flights caused a shortage in supply, causing rates to surge.
 This price hike caused many eCommerce merchants to be unable to secure freight space.

-In addition, tighter regulations on business continuity and new measures to protect the safety of employees and consumers mean delays in shipping.
-The compulsory implementation4 of business continuity measures such as temperature screening, cleaning and disinfection works and shift and split work arrangements will slightly reduce the frequency of shipments.
+Tighter regulations on business continuity and new measures to protect the safety of employees and consumers mean delays in shipping.
+The compulsory implementation6 of business continuity measures such as temperature screening, cleaning and disinfection works and shift and split work arrangements will slightly reduce the frequency of shipments.
 Some of the initiatives being explored to keep people safe could also change the delivery experience altogether, such as contactless delivery.

 While the situation now is indeed complex, opportunities still exist for eCommerce merchants to not only tide through the crisis but emerge stronger.
 For one, eCommerce consumption as a whole has surged greatly as consumers turn to the internet to make their purchases.

-Statista9 backs this up with a recent survey showing that online grocery purchases have gone up in addition to online purchases of non-groceries as well.
+Statista12 backs this up with a recent survey showing that online grocery purchases have gone up in addition to online purchases of non-groceries as well.
 Companies like baby goods retailer Mothercare Singapore and home and living retailer Iuiga mentioned that online sales have increased significantly.
-Iuiga also mentioned that their online sales were sufficient to offset lost brick-and-mortar sales10.
+Iuiga also mentioned that their online sales were sufficient to offset lost brick-and-mortar sales13.

 With Singaporeans staying home, it is understandable that the best performing categories are groceries, health foods such as vitamins, home care products and products that help them work better from home.
 Work from home-focused products include monitors, webcams, and even home office furniture.
-Google search interest11 for computer monitors spiked in April this year.
+Google search interest18 for computer monitors spiked in April 2020 and has since been generally higher than pre-pandemic trends.

 The increased time spent at home also means that people will be bringing home more activities that were normally not done at home.
-One example is sports and fitness, with eCommerce retailers such as Gymsportz.sg having received demand that is so overwhelming for some home gym products, orders were temporarily put on hold to clear the existing backlog.
+One example is sports and fitness, with eCommerce retailers such as Gymsportz.sg having received demand that is so overwhelming for some home gym products, orders were temporarily put on hold to clear the existing backlog in 2020.
+With many indoor gyms and studios being suspended during the recent 2021 phase of tightened measures, similar demand patterns may arise as consumers turn to replicating similar environments at home through purchasing such equipment21.

 Other categories that could potentially see increased demand include toys and hobbies, with families turning to board games to bond with one another or working on craft products to pass the time.
-A Google trends12 report on board games search interest this year shows that interest in board games spiked twice this year.
+A Google trends22 report on board games search interest shows that interest in board games spiked more frequently and significantly ever since the 2020 circuit breaker.
 These were when Singapore’s government raised the Disease Outbreak Response System Condition (DORSCON) level to orange in February and again in early April coinciding with the Circuit Breaker’s announcement.

-Our survey on changes to consumers’ behaviour also asked questions related to eCommerce experience expectations in light of the COVID situation earlier in April.
+Our survey on changes to consumers’ behaviour also asked questions related to eCommerce experience expectations in light of the COVID situation last April.
 In our survey, 43 per cent of our respondents said they expect merchants to be even more communicative regarding the above compared to the pre-Covid state.

 The reasons they provided was that they’re hoping that merchants will keep them assured of the status of their deliveries.
 While respondents expressed that they understand that volumes will be higher during this period, communicating clear expectations on deliveries, product availability and promotions will go a long way in fostering customer loyalty.
 Some also expressed frustration about the lack of communication regarding delayed deliveries.
 During this period, it may make sense to invest more in customer service and to ramp up the frequency of updates to customers.